What is the purpose of the Inquiry?

 In total, there are likely to be several thousand relevant documents for the Inquiry to consider.

-Material which has been declassified can be found here.
+Material which has been disclosed under the protocol can be found here.

 What information will be made public?